mifjpn/Moebuntu-SetupHelperScript2/README.md

 If you want to set Moebuntu basic screen image, type "Y" in "Set Moebuntu basic plymouse screen image (Y) Or Set Original(or Example) plymouth png-file(N)?:".
 If you choose "N" for using the original PNG image file as a plymouth image, drag and drop the PNG image file from the nautilus file manager.
-If you press the return key without entering anything, the example PNG image will be specified.
+If you press the return key without entering anything,you ask "Apply the cute image of anime-style Metan-chan (Reconstruction from the Great East Japan Earthquake-Japan's Great Disaster-Character)?(Y/N)" and you press Y,the cute metan-chan image will be specified.
 (Note that the PNG image will be displayed in tiles.
 If you want a single image, you must match the resolution of your display.)
 "15) remove Moe-spinner plymouth" sets back to the default Plymouth where the default "UBUNTU spinner" is displayed.

 The "16) '' choices are used to switch the example background of the screen to a Moe image(Kawaii image)  pasting the "Moebuntu logo''

 You will be asked "Please drag-and-drop wall jpg-file or push to set return (Example):", so if you want to change the desktop wallpaper,drag and drop the JPG image file from the nautilus file manager.
-If you press the return key without entering anything, the example JPG image will be specified.
+If you press the return key without entering anything,you ask "Apply the cute image of anime-style Metan-chan (Reconstruction from the Great East Japan Earthquake-Japan's Great Disaster-Character)?(Y/N)" and you press Y,the cute metan-chan image will be specified.

 If you choose "17)", the background will return to the default background screen of "UBUNTU".